PRIDE TAKES FLIGHT HERE.

 Brussels’ monthly club nights are legendary amongst gay Euro clubbers.
 Party night trains and buses bring revelers from all over Western Europe.
 Sophisticated and high-spirited, this hot scene rivals London or New York.

-Summer brings two international events: the IGLTA’s Annual Global Convention, the premier event for LGBT tourism professionals, and the Fête de la Musique, an annual free festival celebrating jazz, classical, pop, rock, chanson and world music.
+Summer brings two international events: the IGLTA’s Annual Global Convention, the premier event for LGBTQ+ tourism professionals, and the Fête de la Musique, an annual free festival celebrating jazz, classical, pop, rock, chanson and world music.

 The hot Latin nightlife of Buenos Aires attracts gay travelers from across the globe.
 Known as the “Paris of South America” it’s a sophisticated city, home to Teatro Colon, one of the world’s largest opera houses.
 La Boca is the oldest (and most colorful) neighborhood in the city with many touristy but fun tango clubs.